Welcome to distance learning @ Jazzschule Berlin.

 7. How much does it cost?

-The tuition fee for the basic improvisation course is 78 euros per month.
+The tuition fee for the Basic Course Jazz Standards is 87 euros per month.
 The course lasts for a total 24 months.
 The maximum duration of study including feedback and coaching is three years.

 You can try out the first 3 units for 278 euros including all learning material and feedback from your teacher.
 You can work with this package for up to 4 months and then decide if you want to continue.
 To do so, simply fill out the enrollment.